-Top 33 largest cities in Australia by population
+Top 33 largest cities in Australia by population in 2012

 Talking about the characteristics of the population is what we do best at .id.
 However, the most basic demographic question of all is just “What is our population?”.
 With the recent release of Regional Population Growth (3218.0) by the ABS I just did a quick ranking to see what the biggest cities in Australia are.

 Pretty straightforward, but always interesting.
 Everyone wants to know where their area ranks.